How to apply for a short-term study visa

 - How to apply online

-If you are applying for a short-term study visa before you arrive in the UK, you must apply online on the UKVI website.
+If you are applying for a short-term study visa before you arrive in the UK, you must apply online on the UK Visas and Immigration website.

 You can apply up to three months before you travel to the UK.
 Check visa processing times.